 Walden Sports: Methods Section

-Michael A. Leonard

-Walden University

-IPSY 8579

-Job Attitudes, Measurement, & Change

-Professor Deborah Peck

-March 27, 2017

 Walden Sports: Methods Section

 Introduction

 The success or failure of an organization is evaluated by measurement of job satisfaction, organizational commitment and the job involvement of the employees in the various activities and processes that the organization undertakes.
 If the relationship between the employees and the organization is healthy to the extent that their attitude towards job involvement and organization commitment is positive, then it is possible to conclude that the organization will be successful.
 A company can be successful with regards to its expansion, the creation of new ventures, the establishment of new branches and realization of profits, but if its employees lose the focus.
 Then, the productivity will go down, and the tempo of workflow is deemed to go down, and thus they begin to look for new ventures or even if they stay, they will be less motivated to work.
 Thus, an organization has to ensure that it carries out a job diagnostic survey to establish whether the employees are happy and motivated.